zibo-zhang-9/tendon-actuated-continuum-robot-medical-application/README.md

 ## Sensor Setup

-The robot shape and end-effector pose are measured using:

-- NDI Aurora electromagnetic tracking system (6-DoF) & disk reference sensor
+The robot end-effector pose are measured using: NDI Aurora electromagnetic tracking system (6-DoF), combining miniature sensors and a reference sensor to provide real-time pose estimation (position + orientation) of the robot end-effector
-- Multiplexer and amplifier for multiple sensors
-- Real-time data acquisition via USB interface

-An exemple of connection of NDI Aurora electromagnetic tracking system (2 NDI sensors) :
+An exemple of connection of NDI Aurora electromagnetic tracking system :

 ![NDI_sensors](media/Aurora_plug_setup_2.png)

+This connection involves the use of multiplexer and amplifier for multiple sensors, and real-time data acquisition via USB interface

+Technical specifications of the sensors can be found in the datasheets provided in the `/docs` folder.

 ## Fabrication and assembly